Max-Wraith-Whiting/Level-4-Project-PyFunc/README.md

 # PyFunc

-A functional programming language that looks a lot like Python which was built as my level-4 dissertation project at the University of Galsgow.
+A functional programming language that looks a lot like Python which was built as my level-4 dissertation project at the University of Glasgow.

 The language can be succinctly described as:
 > A plain english expression-based impure functional programming language.